mayday77-77/wordpress/README.md

 # Instructions for installation
 --------------------------------
+Note: The script will download and install apache webserver, mqsql, php and Wordpress

 1) clone from https://github.com/mayday77-77/wordpress.git
 2) run the script:
    ./installwp.sh <IP/domain name where the site will be hosted>